luciandinu/Mobile-development-with-B4X/articles/check_internet_connection.md

 'Returns true if the device is connected to internet Sub IsConnectedToInternet As Boolean
 	Dim mResult=False As Boolean
+	Dim localAddress = "127.0.0.1" As String
 	Dim mPhone As Phone, mServer As ServerSocket'Add a reference to the network library  'Check status: DISCONNECTED 0 Try
 		mServer.Initialize(0, "")
-		If mServer.GetMyIP = "127.0.0.1" Then mResult = False  'This is the local host address If Not(mPhone.GetDataState.EqualsIgnoreCase("CONNECTED")) And mServer.GetMyWifiIP = "127.0.0.1" Then mResult = False
+		If mServer.GetMyIP <> localAddress Then mResult = True : Exit
+		If mPhone.GetDataState.EqualsIgnoreCase("CONNECTED") And mServer.GetMyWifiIP <> localAddress Then mResult = True: Exit
-		mResult = True
 	Catch
-		mResult = False
+		'If anything is wrong mResult will remain false
 	End Try
 	Log("Is connected to internet?: " & mResult)
 	Return mResult
 End Sub
 ```